NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 3/Moon Hag.md

     desc: "`pf2:r`  "

   - name: "Moonlight's Kiss"
-    desc: "  A moon hag in an area illuminated by moonlight gains a +2 status bonus to AC and initiative rolls.\nIn the light of a full moon, she is [[Conditions/Quickened|Quickened]], and can use the extra action only to Stride or Strike."
+    desc: "  A moon hag in an area illuminated by moonlight gains a +2 status bonus to AC and initiative rolls.\n\nIn the light of a full moon, she is [[Conditions/Quickened|Quickened]], and can use the extra action only to Stride or Strike."

 attacks:
   - name: ""